GZTimeWalker/SnakeGame/README.md

 - Gold   : Lengthen your snake with 5 blocks.
 - Portal : Teleport your snake to a random position.
+- Cut    : Shorten your snake with 5 blocks but keep your score.

 ![](images/V3.5.0.png)